phestrada/OME/README.md

 * Settings.
   * Pulses per quarter.
 Sets the clock pulse subdivision.
 Values are 2,3,4,5 and 6 PPQN.
   * Pulses per quarter factor.
 Multiply PPQN value.
 Values are X1, X2 and X3.

+**Important:**

+**Be aware the modules chain length.
+Polyphonic 1v/oct and clock inputs sources should have the same length.
+Otherwise there may be offsets, desynchronization and undesirable results.**

 ### TEZCA
 GUI cosmetic fixes.
 ## Versions